 When deciding the type of mortgage product that best suits your needs, it’s important to consider the different factors that may affect your investment down the road.

 Many lenders view investment properties as extra risky.
-This means that you might not be eligible for traditional mortgage rates with your investment property, or they may charge you a higher interest rate.
+This means that you might not be eligible for traditional mortgage rates with your investment property.
+Lenders usually charge you a higher interest rate on a rental property.
 Additionally, many lenders will want to see larger down payments on rental properties – usually exceeding 30 percent.

 There are also tax considerations to take into account.
 Depending on your tax status and the province in which you and your rental property are located, you may be subject to special investment taxes.
 Or, if you sell your property at a profit, you may have to pay a steep capital gains tax.

-Ultimately, both open mortgages and closed mortgages have a number of benefits that make sense for different types of investors.
-It’s advisable to discuss your mortgage options with a financial expert before deciding which type of product is right for you, given your own financial situation and objectives.
+Ultimately, both open mortgages and closed mortgages have several benefits that make sense for different types of investors.
+It’s advisable to discuss your mortgage options with a financial expert before deciding which type of product is right for you, given your financial situation and objectives.